ralfpopescu/querkle-lite/README.md

 Your model can be generated directly from your database by calling generateModel:
 `const model = await generateModel(pool, schemaName)`

 The `schemaName` is the name of the schema that your entities (table names) belong too.
-If you need to switch schemas, you will need to call `initQuervana` again with your pool and model but a new schema name.
+If you need to switch schemas, you will need to call `initQuerkle` again with your pool and model but a new schema name.

 The translator object is an object with two functions: `objToRel` and `relToObj`.
 These functions take care of the mapping between your database names and your code names, making it possible for you to integrate with existing databases without enforcing any particular naming convenctions.
 For example, the default translator assumes the names in your database are snake case, like `my_snake_case_table`, whereas the code is camel, so we want it to look like `mySnakeCaseTable`.
 Our translator will look like
 this: